Fire Safety Act 2021: What Changed for UK Fire Risk Assessors

 The Fire Safety (England) Regulations 2022

 Alongside the Act, the Fire Safety (England) Regulations 2022 (SI 2022/547) came into force on 23 January 2023.
-These Regulations impose additional requirements on responsible persons for residential buildings in England:
+These Regulations impose additional requirements on responsible persons for residential buildings in England.
+The duty bands depend on building height — the structure below summarises the operative regulations.

-• Undertake quarterly checks of fire doors in common parts
+- Undertake quarterly checks of fire doors in communal areas (Regulation 10)

-• Install and maintain secure information boxes containing building information
+- Install and maintain a secure information box (Regulation 4)

 How this affects your reports